Lester Gatewood

-Lester Boyd "Buddy" Gatewood (May 30, 1921 – April 9, 1965) was a center in the National Football League.
-He played for the Green Bay Packers.
+Lester Boyd "Buddy" Gatewood (May 30, 1921 – April 9, 1965) was an American professional football player who was a center for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Baylor Bears and Tulane Green Wave.

 Biography

 Gatewood was born in Dallas, Texas, and played college football at Baylor University and Tulane University.
-He was drafted by the Green Bay Packers in the eighth round of the 1943 NFL Draft and played two seasons with the team.
+He was selected by the Green Bay Packers in the eighth round of the 1943 NFL draft and played two seasons with the team.
 He died in Oklahoma City, Oklahoma at the age of 43 from a heart attack.